6 Steps to Building a Brilliant Paid Search Account Structure

-So your boss assigns you the task of building out your company’s AdWords account.
+So your boss assigns you the task of building out your company’s Google Ads (formerly known as Google AdWords) account.
 Your heart sinks to the bottom of your chest, as flashbacks from high school of sitting in math class attempting to solve problems that appear unsolvable (because you failed to study) re-surface from the back of your mind.

 Let’s take a step back – what is even meant by account structure and why is it so important?